 - Caliber 3861 from 2021

-The realization of this special required a great team effort.
-We would like to thank Karim Marchi @ karim.watchmaker and @MasterOfSpeed for taking the time and for allowing us to admire some of their Speedmaster models.
-Thanks also to our friends at OMEGA Italia for their invaluable support.
+The creation of this special required great teamwork.
+We would like to thank Karim Marchi @karim.watchmaker and @MasterOfSpeed for their time and for allowing us to admire some of their examples Speedmaster.
+Thanks also to our friends at OMEGA Italia for their precious support.